CyCelsLab/AsterQuant/README_AsterQuant.md

 Folder structure
+1. expt                         // These contain input files and images
-   a. expt b. sim                          // These contain input files and images
+2. sim                          // These contain input files and images
-   b. output_fig and output_files         // to store the outputs from a run
+3. output_fig and               // to store the outputs from a run - IMAGES
+4. output_files                 // to store the outputs from a run - MEASURES and ANALYSED DATA ( Representative output files and images from phallusia, nematodes and simulations included )